robert-westenberger/knowledgebase/docker/networking.md

 ## Networking Drivers
 ### Bridge
 The default networking driver in Docker.
 This can be used when multiple containers are running in standard mode and need to communicate with eachother.
+### Host
+Removes the network isolation completely.
+Any container running under a `host` network is basically attached to the network of the host system.
+### None
+This driver disables networking for containers altogether.
 ## List networks
 `docker network ls`
 # Create a User-Defined Bridge